Dzigar Kongtrul Rinpoche: The 3rd Dzigar Kongtrul

 Not long after arriving in the United States, Rinpoche founded Mangala Shri Bhuti, an organization established to further the practice of the Longchen Nyingtik and Khyen-Kong Chok-sum lineages.
-He established a mountain retreat center, Longchen Jigme Samten Ling, in southern Colorado, where he spends much of his time in retreat and guides students in long-term retreat practice.
+He established a mountain retreat center, Longchen Jigme Samten Ling, in southern Colorado, where he spend much of his time in retreat and guides students in long-term retreat practice.
 When not in retreat, Rinpoche travels widely throughout the world teaching and furthering his own education.

 His most well-known student in the Western world is Pema Chödrön, who took him as her primary teacher in 1994, years after the death of her root guru, Chögyam Trungpa Rinpoche.

 Mangala Shri Bhuti, Rinpoche's organization, has a total of five centers.
 Three are study and practice centers – Phuntsok Choling in Boulder, Colorado, Pema Osel Do Ngak Choling in Vershire, Vermont, and the Guna Institute in Bir, India.
-The remaining two are retreat centers – Longchen Jigme Samten Ling in Crestone, Colorado, seat of the Sangdo Palri Temple, and Guna Norling in Salvador, Bahia – Brazil.
+The remaining two are retreat centers – Longchen Jigme Samten Ling in Crestone, Colorado, seat of the e Sangdo Palri Temple], and Guna Norling in Salvador, Bahia – Brazil.

 Artistic pursuits

 Dzigar Kongtrul Rinpoche is also an abstract expressionist painter.
 Kongtrul Rinpoche views creativity as "something very large – the essence of everything".
 His training in the arts began at an early age with the practice of calligraphy, music, ritual dance and other traditional Tibetan arts.
 After his introduction to Western culture, Rinpoche became increasingly interested in modern art, particularly abstract painting and the work of Pablo Picasso and Wassily Kandinsky.
 He began painting under the guidance of his teacher, Yahne Le Toumelin in the mid-1990s.
-Mrs. Le Toumelin, who is based in Dordogne, France, is herself a renowned abstract expressionist painter who was introduced by André Breton in the 1960 as one of the few women painters to make a mark in her generation.
-Mrs. Le Toumelin teaches a unique style of oil paint mixed with glue applied with special palettes.
-She regards Rinpoche as her most significant student and an artist whose fearlessness and brilliance are incomparable.
+Le Toumelin, who is based in Dordogne, France, is herself a renowned abstract expressionist painter who was introduced by André Breton in the 1960.
+She regards Rinpoche as her most significant student.